 Unfortunately, this flexibility can also mean employees don’t know what to expect each week.
 If they’re unsure what their hours might be, the job may actually end up causing additional stress.

 Employees don’t want to wait until the last minute to get their schedules.
 They also want to have some say in days they have off, times they’re unable to work, and if they’re expected to work long or overtime hours.

 5. Toxic or unhealthy work environment

 Excessive stress at work is one of the leading causes of employee turnover in hospitality.

 The hospitality industry often has high-pressure working conditions that can leave even calm and collected employees feeling stressed out.
 Not everyone is suited to this kind of environment, causing high levels of turnover.

 However, this isn’t the only reason the work environment may become toxic or unhealthy.
-63% of hospitality employees said they’ve experienced sexual harassment on the job.
-Furthermore, 9% of employees report that they’re currently bullied at their workplace.
+71% of female restaurant workers said they’ve experienced sexual harassment on the job.

 6. Inefficient communication